-All to show that I am not okay, that I crave this space of my own.
+All to show that I am not okay, that I crave my own space.

-I fight over the act versus the explanation that should exist.
+I struggle over the act versus the lack of explanation that should exist.

-I need space, more space than this tiny apartment allows.
+I need space, more space than this place allows.

-I wish to leave this tension, this room closing in
+I need to leave this tension, this room closing in

-but these covers, this tiny space, I cling to as my own.
+but these covers, this space, I cling to

-He waits for a movement as I lay there
+He waits for movement as I lay there

 clinching, hoping, waiting for it to pass.